-To satisfy my need to see beautiful places, I am spending an inordinate amount of time on Instagram Reels to be reminded of how much I still have to see and do.
-It’s my happy space, my substitute for travel.
+To satisfy my need to see beautiful places, I spend excessive time on Instagram Reels to be reminded of how much I still have to see and do.
+It’s my happy place, my substitute for travel.

-Importantly, the world has experienced an increase in Domestic Travel.
-People are looking Local for entertainment and ideas are found online – articles, social media visuals, peer recommendations, and offers.
+Notably, the world has experienced an increase in Domestic Travel.
+People are look g Local for entertainment, and ideas are found online – articles, social media visuals, peer recommendations, and offers.

 I have to highlight the LOUD online Ad noise demands that you get smart – more niche, natural, organic, entertaining but less polished and salesy will get attention.